awsdocs/amazon-sqs-developer-guide/doc_source/FIFO-queues.md

 **Note**
 You can't convert an existing standard queue into a FIFO queue\.
 To make the move, you must either create a new FIFO queue for your application or delete your existing standard queue and recreate it as a FIFO queue\.

-Use the following checklist to ensure that your application works correctly with a FIFO queue\.
+To make sure that your application correctly works with a FIFO queue, use the following checklist:
 + If you use [batching](sqs-batch-api-actions.md), FIFO queues support up to 3,000 transactions per second, per API method \(`SendMessageBatch`, `ReceiveMessage`, or `DeleteMessageBatch`\)\.
 The 3000 transactions represent 300 API calls, each with a batch of 10 messages\.
 To request a quota increase, [submit a support request](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-sqs)\.
 Without batching, FIFO queues support up to 300 API calls per second, per API method \(`SendMessage`, `ReceiveMessage`, or `DeleteMessage`\)\.
 + FIFO queues don't support per\-message delays, only per\-queue delays\.
 If your application sets the same value of the `DelaySeconds` parameter on each message, you must modify your application to remove the per\-message delay and set `DelaySeconds` on the entire queue instead\.
 + Every message sent to a FIFO queue requires a message group ID\.
 If you don't need multiple ordered message groups, specify the same message group ID for all your messages\.